 Description & Progress

-To support the Bappenas in developing a report on the progress of the SDGs Implementation among Adolescent and Youth in Indonesia.
+The purpose of this study is to support Ministry of National Development Planning/National Development Planning Agency in developing a report on the progress of the SDGs implementation among adolescent and youth in Indonesia.

 The aim of the consultancy is to present an authoritative yet reader-friendly description of contemporary data relating to Indonesia’s youth across SDG indicators and how it has been changing over time.
-In format, this document will consist of descriptive text integrated with summary indicators, tables and charts in way that is relevant to SDG indicators and issues of public policy concern.
-Explanatory notes describing the meaning of statistical constructs used in the analysis should also be provided to ensure the reader fully comprehends the information being provided.
+In format, this document will consist of descriptive text integrated with summary indicators, tables, and charts in ways relevant to SDG indicators and issues of public policy concern.
+Explanatory notes describing the meaning of statistical constructs used in the analysis should also be provided to ensure the readers fully comprehend the information.

 The specific objectives are as follows:

-- To develop updated profiles for selected SDGs targets highlighting most significant disparities by geographical locations, poverty status, age groups, and gender (depends on the data availability by BPS and related Government Institutions).
+- To develop updated profiles for selected SDGs targets highlighting most significant disparities by geographical locations, poverty status, age groups, and gender (depending on the data availability by Statistics Indonesia and relevant government institutions)

-- To provide strategic recommendations on policies and programmes to address the gaps.
+- To provide strategic recommendations on policies and programs to address the gaps

-The publication will mainly underlie to the series of National Social Economic Survey (SUSENAS) 2015–2019, National Labor Force Survey (SAKERNAS) 2015–2019, Basic Health Survey (Riskesdas) 2013 & 2018, Indonesian Demographic and Health Survey, 2017 (IDHS), Inter-censal Population Survey (SUPAS) 2015, and proxy indicators developed by BAPPENAS and BPS-Statistics Indonesia.
+The publication will mainly be grounded in the series of National Socioeconomic Survey (Susenas) 2015–2019, the National Labor Force Survey (Sakernas) 2015–2019, the Basic Health Survey (Riskesdas) 2013 and 2018, the Indonesian Demographic and Health Survey 2017, the Intercensal Population Survey (Supas) 2015, and proxy indicators developed by Ministry of National Development Planning/National Development Planning Agency and Statistics Indonesia.

-The deliverable will be used by government institutions, development partners and CSOs as the reference for advocacy on issues related youth development; and evaluate policies and programmes on youth development.
+The report can be used as a reference for advocacy on youth development issues and to evaluate policies and programs on youth development.

-The report will present the updated data of the selected SDGs indicators, which are reflected in the report on 2018 SDGs Baseline on Adolescent and Youth.
+The report will present the updated data of the selected SDGs indicators from the 2018 SDGs Baseline Report on Adolescent and Youth.

-- The consultant is suggested to have a consultation with the Government and to obtain an agreement on the updated data of indicators and targets directly correlate with youth issues.
-Then, the analysis on update of the SDGs data could be done based on the selected targets and indicators.
+- As a consultant, SMERU will consult with the government and obtain an agreement on the updated indicators data and targets that correlate directly to youth issues.
+The analysis of the SDGs data update can be done based on the selected targets and indicators.

-- To the extent possible, the consultant will conduct data analysis of national surveys such as the Indonesia Demographic Health Survey, SUSENAS, SAKERNAS, and RISKESDAS, as well as administrative data from government departments and agencies and United Nations interagency estimates.
+- To the extent possible, SMERU will conduct data analysis of national surveys, such as the Indonesian Demographic and Health Survey, Susenas, Sakernas, and Riskedas, as well as administrative data from government departments and agencies and United Nations interagency estimates.

-- The analysis will be contextualised using available data/information from literature, routine sectoral reports, and survey reports.
+- The analysis will be contextualized using the available data/information from literature, routine sectoral reports, and survey reports.

-- The profiling of selected SDGs targets will be done in consultation with Bappenas and UN agencies and will cover topics on development qualities, including, but not limited to, health, education, employment, and participation.
+- The profiling of selected SDGs targets will be done in consultation with Ministry of National Development Planning/National Development Planning Agency and UN agencies and will cover topics on development qualities, including, but not limited to, health, education, employment, and participation.
 Profiles should highlight disparities, in particular by gender, geography, age groups, and poverty status.

-- In conducting this assignment, the consultant must closely communicate with Bappenas to ensure the work and deliverables are aligned with national priority agenda.
-It will be important for the consultant to support Bappenas leadership as a national coordinator as well as BPS technical leadership and to ensure Government and BPS’ active involvement throughout the entire exercise.
+In conducting this assignment, SMERU must closely communicate with Ministry of National Development Planning/National Development Planning Agency to ensure the work and deliverables are aligned with the national priority agenda.
+It will be important for SMERU to support the Ministry of National Development Planning/National Development Planning Agency leadership as a national coordinator, as well as Statistics Indonesia’s technical leadership, and to ensure the government and Statistics Indonesia’s active involvement throughout the entire exercise.